 Learn

-- Take online individual Tatar sessions with Alima Academy
+- Online synchronous individual and group Tatar sessions with Alima Academy

 - Tatar Alphabet, Tatar Phonetics and Pronunciation (with English pronunciation parallels)